nintra/tokey/README.md

 # Tokey

--   generate a key and use it on all peers
+Simple time-based token generator to hinder unwanted server requests.

--   generate a token on the sending peer
+- generates a token based on the current time
--   verify the token on the receiving peer
+- randomizes it based on a `key`
+- provide the same `key` on all peers to allow generation and verification

 ```javascript
 /* new instance, you can pass a key or a new one will be created